The following information is provided for reference purposes only and should be used at your own risk S50B30 (Euro) Engine

 In no event shall Beisan Systems, LLC or its members be liable for incidental, consequential, or special loss or damages of any kind however caused.

-Another component that addresses the rattle is the diaphragm spring that’s incorporated in the intake and exhaust sprockets.
+The diaphragm spring, which is part of the intake and exhaust sprockets, also helps address the rattle.
 This spring loads the sprocket rotational movement to dampen the rattle quick movements.

-For an in depth discussion of the rattle cause and solution reference the Beisan single and double rattle procedure and single diaphragm spring procedure introductions.
+For an in-depth discussion of the rattle cause and solution, please refer to the Beisan single and double rattle procedure and single diaphragm spring procedure introductions.

-The splined shaft bearing is made of a thick washer and two thrust (roller) bearings.
-The washer incorporates a stud that’s mounted to the vanos piston.
-The two thrust bearings sandwich the washer facilitating the splined shaft to rotate at camshaft speed without rotating the vanos piston.
-The washer and two thrust bearings are incased in a ring and two outer flat washers.
-The complete bearing is housed inside a splined shaft cavity and is closed off with a threaded cover.
+The splined shaft bearing consists of a thick washer and two thrust (roller) bearings .
+Importantly , the washer includes a stud that mounts directly to the VANOS piston .
+In turn , the two thrust bearings sandwich the washer, thereby facilitating the splined shaft to rotate at camshaft speed without rotating the Euro S50 Double Vanos piston.

-The vanos rattle repair kit includes two sets of replacement bearing ring and two outer washers.
+The Euro S50 Double Vanos rattle repair kit includes two sets of replacement bearing ring and two outer washers.

 Opening the splined shaft to modify the bearing requires counter holding the splined shaft and unscrewing the cover.
 The splined shaft doesn”t have a built in area for grabbing it, and the cover only has two holes in it to manipulate it.
 The cover threads also have high strength thread locker which makes the cover very difficult to remove.

-The vanos rattle repair and rattle tool kits can be acquired through Beisan Systems (bee-saan), www.beisansystems.com/products.
+You can acquire the VANOS rattle repair and rattle tool kits from Beisan Systems (pronounced “bee-saan”) at www.beisansystems.com/products.

 Symptoms